What do you mean you don't believe in punishing corporations?

 It was great.

-It was great, it was great, but I really like what Bernie Sanders did.
+But I really like what Bernie Sanders did.

-Bernie Sanders said, Bernie Sanders said if they send their jobs overseas and they're a defense contractor and they get government money, you punish them and take the money away from them.
+Bernie Sanders said, Bernie Sanders said that if they send their jobs overseas and they're a defense contractor and they get government money, you punish them and take the money away from them.

-What do you get?
+What do you got?

-What do you get?
+What do you got?

-And I said, I'm not big on that kind of punishment, because that's what Bernie Sanders wants to do.
+And I said, I'm not big on that kind of punishment because that's what Bernie Sanders wants to do.

-Bing, our ended.
+Bing our ended.

 Let me explain.

-Greetings and welcome back, 800-282-2882 if you ought to be on the program.
+Greetings and welcome back, 800-282-2882, if you ought to be on the program.

 There are all kinds of people trying to figure out the intricacies of the carrier deal.